marcusphelan/marcusphelan.github.io/about.md

 Bread and crushed ice are both very good on their own but their combination in a sandwich is not appealing.
 The original tagline for the blog was _A disjointed union of unrelated opinions_ but it sounded self-deprecating so I changed it.
 New concepts for writing sometimes do come from unusual combinations reached via circuitous routes.
 A bit like the frog in the arcade game _Frogger_.
 Sometimes you plan the hops, sometimes you need a leap of faith.

-My writing projects may pop up here, or at least some of the concepts that I'm developing for them.
+My writing projects may pop up here, or at least some of the concepts I'm developing for them.
 Let me know what you're writing (and reading) too!

-This static site created using [Jekyll](https://jekyllrb.com/ "Jekyll") and the [Minima theme](https://github.com/jekyll/minima/ "Minima Jekyll theme").
+This static site was created using [Jekyll](https://jekyllrb.com/ "Jekyll") and the [Minima theme](https://github.com/jekyll/minima/ "Minima Jekyll theme").

-Thanks to the following for their helpful tutorials which were needed to get it set up:
+Thanks to the following for their helpful tutorials, which were needed to get it set up:

 [Long Qian](https://longqian.me "Long Qian"), [jekylltools](https://github.com/jekylltools/jekyll-tipue-search "jekylltools"), [Simon Johnston](https://simonkjohnston.life/ "Randomizer"), [The Programming Historian](https://programminghistorian.org/ "The Programming Historian") and [Jonathan McGlone](http://jmcglone.com/ "Jonathan McGlone")